Watchers Council – Slayer Rec Room – Moments Later

-"Well, I wouldn’t analyze it too much," Kadin said shrugging.
-"Chalk it up to adrenaline, fear, disparity.
-We just got caught up in the moment."
+“Well, I wouldn’t analyze it too much,” Kadin said, shrugging.
+“Chalk it up to adrenaline, fear, desperation.
+We just got caught up in the moment.”

 Kadin’s heart pounded in her ears as she stared at the slayer.
 “Is…is that a bad thing?”

 Kennedy took a step back and sighed.
 “Right now, yes.”

 “It is a bad thing, Kadin.
 A very very bad thing.”
 Kennedy watched as Kadin’s expression grew cold.
 “And it can never happen again.”

 “What?”
 Kadin asked, venom dripping from her voice.
 “Mere mortal Kadin not good enough for the almighty, superior Kresnik?”

 “No,” Kennedy shook her head, “That’s not it at all.”

 “Well, why don’t you enlighten me then?”

 “I have a girlfriend, Kadin,” Kennedy answered.
 “I love her, and if she ever found out about what just happened…”